 - What baby needs, by William Sears, M.D. and Martha Sears, R.N.

 - I am a big brother, by Joanna Cole

 - My new baby, by Rachel Fuller

 5. No major changes: We prepared our house gradually, so our first born had time to adjust to each change.
 The cot, changing table, the car seat, were installed over a series of weekends, with his help.
 This gave him time to adjust to each change.
 We also thought about the sleeping arrangements.
 We didn’t want to change anything right before the D-day, so we got our big son a new fire truck bed 6 months before my due date.
-He absolutely loves it and he had time to get used to it without “blaming” the baby for the change.
-We did the same with the daycare arrangements.
+He absolutely loved it and he had time to get used to it without “blaming” the baby for the change.
+We did the same with the preschool arrangements.
 He started going a couple of half days a week, 4 months before the big arrival.
-Now he attends two full days and he hasn’t said once he doesn’t want to go!
+Then he happily attended two full days!
 The time frame for this kind of adjustments is 3 months.
 No big changes 3 months before and 3 months after the baby arrives.

 6. Prepare the child for what happens during hospitalization: Mostly because we don’t have family around to help, we “dragged” our toddler to all our midwife/doctor’s appointments and he loved learning about what was going on and being involved in many big decisions!
 So we decided to visit the maternity ward where I was going to have the baby, together.
 We showed our son the delivery room and the nursery.
 He even got to see newborns being breastfed!
 We told him I was going to stay there with the baby for a couple of days and he will be home with his grandparents and his dad until he could come and visit.

 After the arrival of the baby